opendocsg/slw-judgments-backfill/2012_SGHC_221/report.md

 **Introduction**

-1       The judgment on the judicial review application in Originating Summons No 196 of 2012 (“OS 196”) (“the Substantive Application”) and the Applicant’s reserved application for two declarations (“the Reserved Application”) was released on 1 August 2012: _Vellama d/o Marie Muthu v AttorneyGeneral_ [2012] SGHC 155 (“the Final Judgment”).
+1       The judgment on the judicial review application in Originating Summons No 196 of 2012 (“OS 196”) (“the Substantive Application”) and the Applicant’s reserved application for two declarations (“the Reserved Application”) was released on 1 August 2012: _Vellama d/o Marie Muthu v AttorneyGeneral_ <span class="citation">[2012] SGHC 155</span> (“the Final Judgment”).
 At the initial hearing for leave to proceed with the judicial review application (“the Leave Application”), neither counsel made any submissions on costs and none were then ordered.
 After the Final Judgment was delivered, both counsel made their submissions on the costs of all the above applications.
 The following is my judgment on the costs of all these applications.

 **Background**